-- Bullying can take place in person or online when bullying takes place online it is referred to as cyber bullying. - More often than not bullying takes place repeatedly over a period of time. - Bullying often starts and gathers momentum online on social media. - Bullying can be both physical and emotional.
+- Bullying can take place in person or online when bullying takes place online it is referred to as cyber bullying. - Often bullying takes place repeatedly over a period of time. - Bullying often starts and gathers momentum online on social media. - Bullying can be both physical and emotional.